 - 1 tablespoon lemon zest

-In a large bowl, combine the flour, baking powder, salt, and sugar.
+In a large bowl, combine flour, baking powder, salt, and sugar.
+Make sure the flour mixture is stirred together well.

 The number of waffles that each batch of batter will make depends on the size of your waffle iron.